Updated September, 2021

 If you do not follow a process, you will find yourself going in circles and revisiting the same issues over and over without making progress.
 In addition to wasting time, the frustration may cause you to make poor decisions that can haunt you later.

-Following the steps above does not guarantee business success.
+Following the steps outlined here does not guarantee business success.
 However, it can greatly increase your chances of success.

 Step 1 – Initial Idea Exploration, Identification and Assessment

 The origination of a new business idea can come from a variety of sources.
 It may come from the board room of an existing business or a group of producers sitting around the kitchen table.
 Regardless of the setting, you may want to use the following approach to formulate the business concept.
 Anytime during Steps 1 and 2 you may decide that your idea is not viable, in which case you may want to abandon the idea.

 - Form a project committee - Creating a good project committee involves bringing together individuals who have the business development skills needed to investigate the idea/concept and carry through with business formation if the concept is viable.

 - Formulate general business idea(s) or concept(s) - Define your business idea or concept and describe why it has merit.
 Your idea may involve filling an unmet need in the marketplace with a new product, providing an existing product in a new form, producing a product better or cheaper than competitors, or other ways in which value can be added.
 Remember, an idea is only viable if people are willing to pay you for what it provides.
 For example, a premium product is only viable if someone is willing to pay more for it.

 - Identify alternative business models or scenarios for the idea(s) - A business model describes how the business will function in producing the product or service and providing it to the customer.
 A business scenario is a logical assemblage of the essential business elements starting with raw materials procurement and ending with the sale of the final product, and all the stages in between.